 For example, when you metabolize protein you burn more calories than when you metabolize carbohydrates.
 Proteins and carbohydrates both have 4 calories/gram; but, the TEF of protein = 15–30%; and the TEF for carbohydrates = 5–10%.

 Another example of a calorie not being a calorie:

 Fat is metabolized differently depending on what type of fat it is.
 Medium-chain triglycerides (fats) (MCTs) have the same 9 calories/gram that other fats do; but, they're metabolized by the liver before getting into the bloodstream and therefore aren't utilized or stored the same way as other fats.

-Not all calories are created by the same people!
+Not all calories are created the same.

 Myth: Buy this supplement/tea/food/magic potion to lose weight

 There is no magic pill for weight loss.
 No supplement, tea, food, or other potion will do the trick.

 There are many products that make these claims in one way or another, and they are all bullshit, or for their sellers, marketing gold.
 The only thing you will lose by purchasing these products is your money and possibly your hope, which is just sad.